LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 Lead generation landing pages

-For B2B campaigns, LinkedIn ads often drive to a landing page with a clear goal: capture user info in exchange for something valuable, like an ebook, webinar, or report.
+For B2B campaigns, LinkedIn ads often drive to a landing page with a clear goal: capture user info in exchange for something valuable, like an ebook or a webinar.

 Social media landing pages